Cybernix-Phoenix-NSEC/day_3_task_LVC/README.md

 # Hi, I am ...... / Hi, my name is .......

 ### Make the introduction repo like [Shweta Laha](https://github.com/shweta-laha) showed how to create one on day 3.
 You can see her repo [here](https://github.com/shweta-laha/DAY-3) .
+Remember the necessary conditions :)
 ### There should a gap between the sentences in the .md file
 ### You have to enter minimum 3-4 lines after introducing your name.
 ### deadline: 2nd October 2021 7:00pm